One Message Platform,

 The solution is a single master document.

-The purpose of the master document is to be the source for facts, testimonies,
+The purpose of the master document is to be the source of information needed to write your white

 Yes.
 This is the key to reaching your target audience.